ThomasLastName/multiverse/functional_bnns/README.md

 All the .json files are supposed to have a field called "data" whose value is a text string.
 Suppose the "data" field has a value of "my_brand_new_dataset".
 In that case, the python scripts which run experiments all attempt to `import my_brand_new_dataset from bnns.data` meaning that you need to create a file called `my_brand_new_dataset.py` located in the folder `data` if you want this to work.
-Additionally, within that file `my_brand_new_dataset.py`, you must define 3 pytorch datasets: `D_train`, `D_val`, and `D_test`, as the python scripts which run experiments will attempt to access these variables from that file in that location.
+Within the file `my_brand_new_dataset.py`, you must define 3 pytorch datasets: `D_train`, `D_val`, and `D_test`, as well as two pytorch tensors `interpolary_grid` and `extrapolary_grid`.
+The python scripts that run experiments will attempt to access these variables from that file in that location.
+Additionally, for examples with a one-dimensional input, if you want the scripts to plot your models, then you must define a pytorch vector `grid` with `grid.ndim==1` which is used to create the plots.

 ## Creating your own Models